HackYourFuture/JavaScript2/Week3/MAKEME.md

 ## **2. JavaScript exercises**

 > Inside of your `JavaScript2` fork, navigate to the folder `Week3`.
 Then to the folder `js-exercises`.
-For all the following exercises create a new `.js` file in that folder (5 files in total).
-Make sure the name of each file reflects its content: for example, the filename for exercise one could be `addSix.js`.
+In this folder you will find separate files for each exercise.
+Please put your code in the correct file.

 **Exercise 1: Add six**